Answered By: Patricia Farnan Last Updated: Jun 10, 2020 Views: 2320

-Reference items are materials that can be browsed or used within the library only.
-Often you will find dictionaries, encyclopaedias, bibliographies, yearbooks, handbooks, etc., in the Library's Reference collection.
+Reference items are materials that can be browsed or used within the library but not taken out.
+You will find dictionaries, encyclopedias, bibliographies, yearbooks, handbooks, etc., in the Reference collection.

-Reference items in the Library Catalogue have the following features:
+Reference items in the Library Catalogue (Summon) have the following features:

 1. Available Copies = 0 - this means that although there is at least one item on the shelves, it is not for loan and so is not technically "available" for you to borrow